The Complexity of Learning Acyclic Conditional Preference Networks: The Complexity of Learning Complete Acyclic CP-Nets

 Fix any set $S\subseteq\mathcal{X}_{swap}$ of $m$ swaps over $\Gamma\cup\{v_i\}$ with fixed context $\gamma$.
 To show that $S$ is not shattered, consider the undirected graph $G$ with vertex set $D_{v_i}$ in which an edge between $v^i_r$ and $v^i_s$ exists iff $S$ contains a swap pair flipping $v^i_r$ to $v^i_s$ or vice versa. $G$ has $m$ vertices and $m$ edges and thus contains a cycle.
 The directed versions of $G$ correspond to the labelings of $S$; therefore some labeling $\ell$ of $S$ corresponds to a cyclic directed version of $G$, which does not induce a total order over $D_{v_i}$.
 Hence the labeling $\ell$ is not realized by $\mathcal{C}^\Gamma_{\succ^{v_i}_\gamma}$, so that $S$ is not shattered by $\mathcal{C}^\Gamma_{\succ^{v_i}_\gamma}$. \end{proof}

 These technical observations will help to establish a lower bound on the VC dimension of classes of bounded acyclic CP-nets.
-For our upper bound, we need one more lemma.
-The lemma is a straightforward generalization of an observation made by Booth et al.~\cite{Booth:2010:LCL:1860967.1861021} (their Proposition 3), which states that any concept class corresponding to a set of transitive and irreflexive relations (such as a class of acyclic CP-nets) over $\{0,1\}^n$ has a VC dimension no larger than $2^n-1$.
-We generalize this statement to relations over $\{0,\ldots,m\}^n$ and, for our purpose, formulate it in CP-net terminology.
-Note that our statement applies to any class of consistent CP-nets, whether containing incomplete CP-nets or not, and whether acyclic or not.
+Our upper bound relies on the following straightforward generalization of an observation made by Booth et al.~\cite{Booth:2010:LCL:1860967.1861021} (their Proposition 3), which states that any concept class corresponding to a set of transitive and irreflexive relations (such as a class of acyclic CP-nets) over $\{0,1\}^n$ has a VC dimension no larger than $2^n-1$.
+We generalize this statement to relations over $\{0,\ldots,m\}^n$ and formulate it in CP-net terminology.
+Note that our statement applies to any class of consistent complete CP-nets, whether acyclic or not.